Manage Scripts

 4. Navigate to the audit script file and click Open.

-5. The script is loaded into the Script Manager and displayed.
+5. The script is loaded into the Script Manager.

 Export an Audit Script